Kia EV9: India

 The EV9 was launched in India on 3 October 2024 alongside the Carnival.
-It is available in a sole GT Line variant using the Long Range AWD powertrain.
+Imported from South Korea,it is available in a sole GT Line variant using the Long Range AWD powertrain.

 Pakistan

 Kia announced the EV9 in Pakistan on 3 February 2025.
 Only the Long Range version has been announced initially.

 Southeast Asia

 Indonesia

 The EV9 made its ASEAN debut starting in Indonesia on 10 August 2023 at the 31st Gaikindo Indonesia International Auto Show, in a sole GT Line Long Range variant.
-Indonesia was chosen as the first country in the South East Asia region to launch the EV9 due to its productive growth of the electrified vehicle market.
+Indonesia was chosen as the first country in Southeast Asia to launch the EV9 due to its productive growth of the electrified vehicle market.
 The Earth Long Range variant was added in July 2024.

 Malaysia

 The EV9 was launched in Malaysia on 11 June 2024, in a sole GT Line trim using the Long Range powertrain and available in either 7 and 6-seater configurations.